 Whitefish is only 16 miles from Glacier Park International Airport, but one of the best ways to reach it is via the Amtrak Empire Builder line from Seattle to Chicago.
 A motivated individual can experience this beautiful part of the country without a vehicle by taking the train to Whitefish, then grabbing one of the $10 shuttles to Apgar Visitor Center, right at the start of Going-to-the-Sun Road, where there are additional free shuttles that travel deeper into the national park.

 Backpackers may view Montana as difficult to get to, but the train makes it very accessible.
-There’s plenty of lodging within walking distance, from the condo-style Whitefish Downtown Suites to the Whitefish Hostel, which has beds for around $35/night.
+There’s plenty of lodging within walking distance, from the condo-style Whitefish Downtown Suites to TownePlace Suites by Marriott to the Whitefish Hostel, which has beds for around $35/night.
 You can take your bike on the shuttles into the park.

-One of the things I like about Whitefish is the wide range of activities.
+What is there to do in Whitefish, Montana?
+One of the things I like about the town is the wide range of activities.
 It’s possible to spend the day antique shopping and eating refined cuisine like duck and toasted couscous at Latitude 48.
 Or, head for the mountain to tackle the bike trails, then refuel with a bison bratwurst from the “all natural Montana meat” food truck.

 Not a lot of small towns have activities that run the gamut from sophisticated to rugged, and that’s a cool thing for people like me with varied interests.
 If you’re in town on a summer Tuesday, stop by the Whitefish Farmers Market, which reveals a distinct Montana flair.